The HONEST Alpha Femme Keto Genix Review

 Of course, even though I’ve brought the science down HARD in this review, this is all merely my opinion.
 Take it or leave it.
 My advice is to stay well clear.

-If you’ve enjoyed this article, jump on my email list for more training tips and download my workout app below for results based on REAL science.
+If you’ve enjoyed this article, jump on my email list for more training tips and become a member below for training programs based on REAL science.

 - Heymsfield S.B., et al. Garcinia cambogia (hydroxycitric acid) as a potential antiobesity agent: a randomized controlled trial.
 JAMA.
 (1998)

 - Kim J.E., et al. Does Glycine max leaves or Garcinia Cambogia promote weight-loss or lower plasma cholesterol in overweight individuals: a randomized control trial.
 Nutr J. (2011)

 - Mattes R.D., Bormann L. Effects of (-)-hydroxycitric acid on appetitive variables.
 Physiol Behav.
 (2000)

 - Watanabe T., et al. The blood pressure-lowering effect and safety of chlorogenic acid from green coffee bean extract in essential hypertension.
 Clin Exp Hypertens.
 (2006)

 - Wang L., et al. Raspberry ketone protects rats fed high-fat diets against nonalcoholic steatohepatitis.
 J Med Food.
 (2012)